vstirbu/InstagramPlugin/README.md

 By [Vlad Stirbu](https://github.com/vstirbu).

-Add ability to share the content of a canvas element to Instagram.
+Adds ability to share the content of a canvas element to Instagram.

 ### Installing the pluggin to your project